Akul-Chordia/shopeasy/README.md

 A new Flutter project.

-making shopping as seamless as possible—no waiting, no scanning, just grab and go shopping using NFC stickers to each product and integrating an NFC reader in shopping carts.
-Customers will scan a QR code via our app to link their cart, and every item added will be instantly updated on their phone.
-A "Pay Now" button will enable quick, hassle-free checkout.
-Our approach involves IoT integration, real-time database syncing, and a user-friendly mobile interface.
-We aim to create a frictionless shopping experience.
+Our project aims to revolutionize the retail shopping experience by eliminating checkout lines and manual scanning.
+Using NFC-enabled stickers on products and an NFC reader integrated into shopping carts, customers can seamlessly add items to their virtual cart in real time.
+Shoppers will scan a QR code via our mobile app to link their cart, ensuring that every item picked is instantly reflected on their device.

+With IoT integration and real-time database syncing, the system provides a smooth and responsive shopping experience.
+A "Pay Now" button in the app allows for instant, hassle-free checkout, enabling customers to complete their purchase without delays.
+This project focuses on automation, seamless connectivity, and user-friendly design to create a truly frictionless shopping journey.